ARFID Treatment Center in Los Angeles, California

 - Lethargy and weakness

 - Loss of hair

 - Gastrointestinal conditions

-In addition to medical dangers, an adolescent with ARFID often finds it difficult to concentrate, which compromises their ability to do well in school.
+In addition to medical dangers, an adolescent with ARFID often finds it difficult to concentrate.
+This compromises their ability to do well in school.
 With the supportive, compassionate care provided by an adolescent ARFID treatment center, a child can begin to recover from their eating disorder and achieve better health.

 A quality, multi-disciplinary avoidant restrictive food intake disorder treatment program will consist of several therapeutic modalities.
-This allows the individual to receive a transdiagnostic approach from eating disorder trained professionals that helps those from a diverse population of backgrounds.
-Effective types of treatment for ARFID include:
+This allows the individual to receive a transdiagnostic approach from eating disorder trained professionals.
+An ARFID treatment center usually includes these effective types of treatment:

 Cognitive Behavioral Therapy (CBT)

 CBT teaches individuals to recognize distorted thinking patterns and gain a better understanding of how their thoughts influence their behaviors.
 As a result, an adolescent can learn to problem-solve when faced with challenging emotions or situations and face their fears, rather than defaulting to eating disordered behaviors.